SringayKeno/forecasting-home-prices-sacramento-county/README.md

 I start first by looking at average prices per zip code for all home types (condo, low-mid-high-tier) in Sacramento County.
 I then identify the 5 top zip codes.
 This is done by summing the month over month differences (both in price and percentage increase) over the last 20 years.
 Then using the machine learning algorithm SARMA or seasonal auto regressive integrated moving average, I predict what the average home values in those 5 zip codes will look like over the next 3 years.

 ##### Parts 2-10
-The next several parts of the project I do the same, but for a more specific home type categories, that of low tier priced homes, mid-tier, and then higher priced tier homes.
-Then I will do the same for 1, 2, 3, 4, and 5 bebroom homes.
-Finally, I take a look at a few other Sacramento zip codes of interest and see what they look like over the next few years.
+The next several parts of the project I do the same, but for a more specific home type categories; low tier priced homes, mid-tier, and then higher priced tier homes.
+Then, I will do the same for 1-5 bedroom homes.
+Finally, I take a look at a few other Sacramento zip codes of interest and see what they look like over the next few yearswith various home types.

 ### Why Sarima